lkiesow/leihs-wiki/Home.md

-## leihs -- the equipment booking and inventory management system
+# leihs -- the equipment booking and inventory management system

 leihs is a system with which universities or other organizations can **manage, book, lend and procure their equipment (and software)**.
 People can place reservations/bookings on items and then pick them up at e.g. a reservation desk.
 The system keeps track of who has which items and gives equipment managers time to worry about other things.
 Besides, leihs system features a module for budgeting procurements and supporting the procurement process of the existing and new equipment.

-## Documentation

-* **Installation and administration:** To install leihs, you need a GNU/Linux server capable of running Ruby and Ruby on Rails.
-The installation itself is covered in the [[leihs-Admin-Guide]].

-* **Development:** You can extend and adapt leihs to your needs.
-Some specific topics (such as how to help us translate leihs) are covered in the [[leihs-Developer-Guide]].
-Also, see **[[Contributing]]** for information about how to get your contributions back into the project.

-* **User guide:** There is no user guide for leihs yet.
-Do you want to write one?
-Feel free to start a new page on this wiki.

-## Live demo
+# Live demo

 You can try out a live installation of leihs (the address is below).
 It's always pointing to the latest stable release available.
-If the demo happens to be down, please contact Ramon at ramon.cahenzli@zhdk.ch.
+If the demo happens to be down, please contact Nadja at nadja.weisskopf@zhdk.ch.

 Demo data is deleted and reset every 24 hours.